Do You Need Insurance to Register a Car? State Rules 2026

 Mississippi, North Dakota, Tennessee, Washington, Wisconsin

-These five states do not require the DMV to verify insurance at the counter, but driving without coverage is still a citable offense.
-Mississippi performs roadside checks via the OIVS database.
-North Dakota uses self-attestation at registration with random audits.
-Tennessee's financial-responsibility law applies after any reportable accident.
-Washington and Wisconsin enforce minimum coverage at the police-stop level rather than the registration window.
+None of these five states make the DMV verify insurance at the counter, but driving without coverage is still a citable offense in each.
+Mississippi runs roadside checks against the OIVS database.
+North Dakota relies on self-attestation at registration backed by random audits.
+Tennessee's financial-responsibility law kicks in after any reportable accident.
+Washington and Wisconsin enforce the minimums at the traffic stop, not the registration window.

 Minimum liability limits